 - I'll Kill You!: The Scoobies regard Spike warily as he compliments Buffy's work.
 She asks who he is, and he tells her she'll find out on Saturday.
 "What happens on Saturday?"
 "I kill you," he says, then withdraws.
 It's the casualness of his delivery that leaves Buffy looking wigged.

 - Improvised Weapon: At the start of the melee, the vamps start to charge in, but Buffy hurls a chair at Spike, knocking him into some other vamps like a set of bowling pins.

 - Buffy shepherds Joyce, Snyder, and a few other adults into a classroom, buying them a little time by rolling a janitor's cart into some pursuing vamps.

 - Cordy proves more or less useless in a fight, getting grabbed by a mook vampire.
 Willow grabs a bust from the wall and clocks the vamp with it.

-- Spike throws a punch at Buffy, but she ducks, and his hand goes through the wall.
+- Spike throws a punch at Buffy, but she ducks, and his hand goes into the wall.
 While he's stuck, she kicks him for good measure.
-However, he pulls a wooden beam out of the wall and clocks Buffy with it.
+Then he pulls a wooden beam out of the wall and clocks Buffy with it.

 - In the Back: Buffy tells Sheila to stay behind her.
-As she stalks her way down the hall, we see that Sheila is now in vamp face.
+As she stalks her way down the hall, we see that Sheila is now in vamp face (having seen her being fed on earlier by Drusilla).
 Oops!
-She raises the axe.
-Sheila's about to swing when Giles spots her through a glass door and shouts a warning.
+Shelia raises the ax and about to swing when Giles spots her through a glass door and shouts a warning.

 - Judge, Jury, and Executioner: The episode opens with Snyder giving a speech describing himself in these terms.